xLucida/Certia/replit.md

 ### Data Storage

 PostgreSQL, hosted via Neon serverless, is the primary database.
 Drizzle ORM is used for type-safe queries.
-The schema includes `users`, `employees`, and `rightToWorkChecks` tables, with `rightToWorkChecks` allowing nullable `employeeId` for standalone candidate checks.
-Relationships are designed to link users to employees and checks, with checks optionally linked to employees.
+The schema includes `users`, `employees`, `rightToWorkChecks`, and `rightToWorkCheckNotes` tables, with `rightToWorkChecks` allowing nullable `employeeId` for standalone candidate checks.
+Relationships are designed to link users to employees, checks, and notes, with checks optionally linked to employees.

 ### Authentication & Authorization